Deforestation in New Zealand: European settlement

-After the Treaty of Waitangi was signed in 1840, settlers begin a rapid expansion.
+After the Treaty of Waitangi was signed in 1840, settlers began a rapid expansion.
 Deforestation continued for many uses, including clearing land for farming and gardens and wood for construction.
 An estimated 50000 acre of land was also lost due to human-caused forest fires within only a few days.
-Settlers were often granted land, such as the Homesteads, with a condition that they forfeited it if they didn't clear enough bush.
+Settlers were often granted land, such as the Homesteads, with a condition that they forfeited it if they did not clear enough bush.

 The rising rate of deforestation can be correlated with a sudden rise in sawmill usage.
 There were only six sawmills in 1843, twelve in 1847, fifteen in 1855 and ninety-three in 1868, a growth of more than fifteen times in twenty-five years.
 Many saw-milling settlements were in turn supported by becoming railroad stops, leading to more clearance and job availability.
 With time, the mills also became more productive.
 These factors helped create an exponential rate of deforestation across the country.

 Although in 1885 the State Forest Department set aside forests to protect timber resources, for 100 years New Zealand farmers were paid incentives or provided with subsidies to clear land of trees or "improve" land for agriculture.
 Half of New Zealand is now converted to agricultural land, for example most of the river flats of the west coast are now pastures.
 Removing forests contributed to the extinction of endemic species.
 By removing New Zealand native forest, humans created a landscape with the climatic conditions to allow the short-horned grasshopper Phaulacridium marginale to expand its range across the country.